-The approval process for each mine as well as the Southern Coalfield Report had regard to Figure 17 which presents the state of knowledge at that time regarding the correlation between predictions of valley closure and upsidence and their impacts on natural features.
+The approval process for each mine had regard to Figure 17 which presents the state of knowledge at that time regarding the correlation between predictions of valley closure and upsidence and their impacts on natural features.

-The PAC for the Metropolitan Coal Project in 2009 was advised during its hearings that a target criterion of 200 mm maximum total predicted closure for avoiding significant impacts was developed based on reviews of previously observed impacts along Waratah Rivulet due to LW 1 to LW 14 at Metropolitan Mine and experience from other mines in the Southern Coalfield (PAC, 2009)29.
-The PAC report stated that because the 200 mm closure limit was an outcome of a prediction methodology that was under development, it was subject to change as the prediction methodology evolves (PAC, 2009)30.
-The PAC was also advised that there was some probability, "regardless of the approach, that potential impacts could occur at predicted closure values less than the minimum predicted total closure of 200 mm" that had been identified to that date.31 The Panel notes that the criteria of restricting predicted valley closure to a maximum of 200 mm has continued to find application at Dendrobium Mine and Metropolitan Mine.
+The PAC for the Metropolitan Coal Project in 2009 was advised during its hearings that a target criterion of 200 mm maximum total predicted closure for avoiding significant impacts was developed based on reviews of previously observed impacts along Waratah Rivulet due to LW 1 to LW 14 at Metropolitan Mine and experience from other mines in the Southern Coalfield (PAC, 2009).41 The PAC report stated that because the 200 mm closure limit was an outcome of a prediction methodology that was under development, it was subject to change as the prediction methodology evolves (PAC, 2009).42 The PAC was also advised that there was some probability, "regardless of the approach, that potential impacts could occur at predicted closure values less than the minimum predicted total closure of 200 mm" that had been identified to that date.43

-p.34
+The Panel notes that the criterion of restricting predicted valley closure to a maximum of 200 mm has continued to find application at Dendrobium Mine and Metropolitan Mine.
+However, mining experience has shown that diversion of flow in watercourses can occur at lower values of valley closure.44

-Responses to Planning Assessment Commission Queries, Question 16, 24 February 2009 (PAC, 2009, p.
-34).
+42 p.34 43 Responses to Planning Assessment Commission Queries, Question 16, 24 February 2009 (PAC, 2009, p.
+34)

-Figure 17: Back-predicted closure and upsidence and observed impacts for case studies (MSEC, 2007)
+Figure 17: Back-predicted closure and upsidence and observed impacts for case studies Source: (MSEC, 2007)